You have no items in your shopping cart.

 I have had, for a few weeks, rosacea-prone skin on my cheeks.
 I made sure to use nothing but ReLuma’s serum in the vicinity but, while this kept the rosacea under control, it wasn’t going away.
 Then an encounter with the nice people at Osmotics gave me an idea: to pair one of their Blue Copper products with LED light, plus daily vitamin D supplements.
 As a rosacea treatment, I think I have hit on a winner.

 According to Osmotics, copper helps with inflammation and rosacea.
 Osmotics is also a big champion of LED light and they use it to demonstrate their products at Nordstrum stores.
-So I decided to try Osmotics Blue Copper 5 Molecular Repair Treatment ($125 in the TIA shop
+So I decided to try Osmotics Blue Copper 5 Molecular Repair Treatment ($125) with my Sirius Aurora light ($149).

 There are other theories about roscaea and one of the most widely held is that it is an inflammatory disease.
 In which case, LED is likely to be helpful.

 TNF-a (tumor necrosis factor) stimulates many of the other cytokines and enzymes involved in the inflammatory process and in the tissue destruction caused by rosacea.
 Therefore, decreasing TNF-a levels should theoretically help.
 I have seen references to studies demonstrating that low-level light therapy (LED) reduces levels of TNF-a.

 I have also read that rosaceans have a reduced capacity to counter the negative effects of reactive oxygen species (ROS), increasing levels of superoxide dismutase (SOD).
 LED may increase levels of SOD.